 - To make an egg-free pumpkin pie with a custard-like filling, I am using a combination of coconut milk and starchy flour.

 Canned coconut milk or canned coconut cream is higher in fat than other dairy-free milk.
 Therefore, they add a similar creaminess as the egg yolk does in a classic pumpkin pie recipe.

-Then, whisk your coconut milk with the arrowroot flour until it has dissolved and no lumps show.
+Then, whisk your coconut milk with the cornstarch until it has dissolved and no lumps show.

 This mixture creates a custard egg-like texture to the filling, and that’s how you make a vegan version of your old-time favorite pumpkin pie filling.

 - Next, whisk in the remaining ingredients: brown sugar, canned pumpkin puree, pumpkin pie spices: cinnamon, ginger, nutmeg, maple syrup, vanilla extract, and salt.